Steelcase, the office furniture maker based in Michigan turned 100 years old recently.

 But Steelcase proclaims that it is not an office furniture maker but rather it is a company of ideas.
 They state simply: “Companies don’t survive for a century, ideas do.”

 I love that.
-And I couldn’t help modify the Steelcase motto to families: “Families, as an institution don’t survive for a century, but their values will.”
+And I couldn’t help modify the Steelcase motto to families: “Families don’t survive for a century, but their values will.”

 That bears some explaining.
-The family is the first institution of society.
-But like any institution it is subject to the ebbs and flows of time.
+Families often lose any sort of shared identity and purpose as the years pass and generations multiply.
 There are good times and bad.
-Some families are rocked during the wind and sink.
+Some families are rocked during times of difficulty and break apart.
 Others cannot stand their own success and wealth and suffer similar fates.

-Like Steelcase, the families that survive are those that have a reason to be.
+Like Steelcase, the families that stay close and thrive together are those that have a reason to be.
 Values.
 Ideas.
 What are the ideas that a family will live and die for?
 We’ve seen it time and time again.
 Those who have a reason to rally around a big idea will more likely survive the test of time.

 What are some of the big ideas?
 Faith.
 Service.
 Generosity.
 Freedom.
 Those are the ideas that outlast the waves and produce an enduring family.

 To begin defining your family’s values, one of the first things I encourage you to do simply is to talk about it.

 - What do you do well as a family?

 - Where do you share common interests and pursuits?